PRIS-CV/CRL-code/README.md

 # CRL-code
-Code release for the paper [Competing Ratio Loss for Discriminative Multi-class Image Classification]().
+Code release for the paper “Competing Ratio Loss for Discriminative Multi-class Image Classification”.

 ## Requirements